qaisjp/comm2-report/chapters/2-bg/1-comm1.md

 ![Flags that behave as buttons at the top of each page](chapters/2-bg/assets/comm1-flags.png){#fig:comm1-flags}

-Clicking one of the links in [@fig:comm1-flags] will switch standard parts the user interface to the language that the user has selected.
+Clicking one of the links in [@fig:comm1-flags] will switch standard parts of the user interface to the language that the user has selected.
 On the home page, this currently:

 - changes:
     - the sidebar links